Poolitzer/poolitzer.github.io/_pages/methods.md

 Either true or false (_boolean_), depends if it's your page or isn't.
 OR ALWAYS FALSE BECAUSE FUTURE CAN'T FIX HIS FUCKING CODE! still love you mate, good job ;P

+While you can expect any of the attributes above to always show up when you get the page object, the following three won't always be there.

+* imge_url

+This can be passed if a cover image is given.
+A cover image is a image in the beginning of a post.
+No text befor it.

 * author_name

 If the page has an author name, it will be returned.
 Otherwise, its None.

 * author_url

 If the author has a URL, you can get it like this.
-Otherwise, its None,
+Otherwise, its None.

+### PageList

+This object is a list of page objects.
+Most recently created ones come first.

+* total_counter

+Total number of pages belonging to this specific account.
+It's an integer.

+* pages

+The requested pages in a list.

+### PageViews

+This object is the number of PageViews a Telegram post has.

+* views This is an integer.

+### Node and NodeElement

+Two objects which you will encounter in the content attribute of a page.
+Head over to [this page]({{ site.baseurl }}{% link _pages/node.md %}) to learn about them.